kubesail/deploy-node-app/README.md

 1. Create a Kubernetes deployment file
 1. Deploy your app on a Kubernetes cluster
    - Configure a free namespace on KubeSail (if desired)
+1. Deploy any depdencies ([meta-modules](https://github.com/nodeapp-meta-modules/documentation)) your app relies on

+Deploy Node App is also able to generate a local development configuration for docker-compose, by passing `--format compose`

 ---